eputnam77/GovDocVerify/README.md

   python cli.py --file mydoc.docx --type "Technical Standard Order" --group-by severity --debug --hide-readability
   ```

+### Valid Categories for `--show-only`

+- readability
+- paragraph_length
+- terminology
+- headings
+- structure
+- format
+- accessibility
+- document_status

+**Note:**
+- `--show-only` cannot be combined with any `--hide-*` or `--show-all` flags.
+- If you specify an invalid category, the CLI will show an error with valid options.

 ### Specifying the `--file` Argument

 The value for `--file` should be the path to your document file.
 This can be: